TaurusAlpha/nginx-auth-gateway/README.md

 The deployment playbooks automatically restart services when their configuration changes:

-- When NGINX configuration files are modified, the NGINX service will be restarted.
+- When NGINX configuration files are modified, the NGINX service will be restarted via the "restart nginx service" handler.
-- When Auth Validator configuration or Python code is modified, the validator service will be restarted.
+- When Auth Validator configuration or Python code is modified, the validator service will be restarted via the "restart validator service" handler.
+- When rsyslog configuration files are modified, the rsyslog service will be restarted.

 This ensures that the latest configurations are always active without manual intervention.

+## Logging Structure

+When rsyslog is enabled, logs are centralized as follows:

+- **NGINX Logs**: `/var/log/rsyslog/nginx/<env>_access.log` and `/var/log/rsyslog/nginx/<env>_error.log`
+- **App Protect Logs**: `/var/log/rsyslog/app_protect/app_protect_<env>.log`
+- **Auth Validator Logs**: `/var/log/rsyslog/auth_validator/auth_validator_<env>.log`

+If rsyslog is disabled, logs are stored in their default locations.

 ### License